jwstegemann/fritz2/www/src/pages/headless/headlessComponents.md

 ### Closable Content - OpenClose

-Some headless components can be opened and closed, for example by being in the open state content expands ([Disclosure](disclosure)) or a popup appears ([PopOver](popover)).
+Some headless components can be opened and closed, for example content expands ([Disclosure](disclosure)) in open state or a popup appears ([PopOver](popover)).
 These components implement the abstract class `OpenClose`.

 In the scope of these components, there are various `Flow`s and `Handler`s available, in order to react or manipulate